snippyrow/-816-board/README.md

 ## Examples
 If the primary wants to upload something to the secondary, I.E. change the task, it will first disable the core and push it into a reset.
 This prevent erroneous memory accesses.
 Then, with the cache mapped as an expansion memory device, begins accessing.
 The primary is **blocked** from accessing the secondary cache if the core is active.
 The only way for the two to communicate is through the shared global memory tables.
 After it is completed, re-enable the secondary.

+# Expansion Ports
+The machine contains four expansion ports, wired directly to the primary.
+Two of the slots are larger, and each one of the two is either wired to IRQB or NMIB.
+The other two are simply expansion devices.
+The larger ones have A0-A3, and the smaller ones have A0-A1 as register addresses.
+The shared memory on the global bus is beyond the 65K from the two cores.